 They have dinner reservations at a 1 credit restaurant and have a filling dinner together.
 They get a bill (but only have to pay the tip) and use 4 table credits.

-End of day 1: 12 table service, 13 counters, 16 snacks remain
+End of day 1: 12 table service, 6 adult and 7 child quick service, 14 snacks remain

 Day 2:

-They have reservations for dinner and enjoy a table service meal at the park.
+The family has reservations for dinner and enjoy a table service meal at the park.
 They use 4 table service

 Day 3

-They go light on breakfast and get 4 bagels and use their refillable mugs for coffee and drinks.
+They go light on breakfast and get 4 bagels (snacks) and use their refillable mugs for coffee and drinks.

 Dinner is at another fun table service restaurant and the kids get the ice cream included with their meal for dessert.